DaveVoorhis/EnterpriseExemplar/react_frontend/README.md

 # React Frontend

 React demonstration that uses the java_backend API.
-This is intended more as an illustration than an exemplar, as there is so much variation in frontend approaches that a prescribed exemplar would probably be unduly restrictive.
-It does provide facilities that may serve as a good starting point, though.
+This is intended more as an example than an exemplar, as there is so much variation in frontend approaches that a prescriptive exemplar would probably be unduly restrictive.
+It may serve as a good project starting point, though.

 ## API configuration
 Assumes the API is running at the URL specified in `.env.local`'s VITE_API_BASE, usually `http://localhost:8080/api` for local dev.
 It can be